michaela10c/connectome-fidelity/README.md

   configurations are rare in full Shiu weight space — the trained connectome occupies an atypical region of parameter space from a stability standpoint
 - Within-CC consistency at n=50 (r = 0.838 ± 0.059) is substantially higher and tighter
-  than Experiment 1 n=50 (r = 0.721 ± 0.150), supporting polarity as a stronger organizer
+  than Experiment 1 at n=50 (r = 0.721 ± 0.150), supporting polarity as a stronger organizer
   of representational geometry than direction alone; UMAP of individual model RDMs in both experiments reveals no discrete cluster structure, confirming that consistency in both cases reflects genuinely coherent representational geometry rather than averaging across